Skip to main content

 A12.2 Active Power Capability

-The purpose of A12.2 is to demonstrate your generating system's ability to deliver the declared Rated Maximum Active Power continuously across a range of different conditions (e.g. connection point voltages and ambient temperatures).
+The purpose of A12.2 is to demonstrate your generating system's ability to deliver the declared Rated Maximum Active Power continuously across a range of different conditions (e.g. ambient temperatures).

 note